-- All pupils should adhere to our school's code of conduct (see Behaviour Policy).
-A pupil who perceive themselves to be the victims of racism, and pupils who witness incidents of racism have a responsibility to report this. - Pupils should ask for help from staff in defusing a difficult situation.
+- All pupils should adhere to our school's Behaviour Policy.
+A pupil who perceives themselves to be the victims of racism, and pupils who witness incidents of racism have a responsibility to report this. - Pupils should ask for help from staff in defusing a difficult situation.
 They should not retaliate, but should ask for help from staff.